MuriloRoque/globo_play_scraper/README.md

 - In `/results` the App will create one directory for each keyword you search;
 - Enter any of these directories and open the .html file with a browser to see a list of results!

+**Note 1: The App might not work if you don't have a stable internet connection** **Note 2: The App only works if you have Google Chrome or Mozilla Firefox Installed**

 ## Author

 Murilo Roque Paiva da Silva